bquast/Distributions-Probabilistic-Beliefs/README.md

 > p_1 = 0.02
 > 1-p_2 = 0.95 => p_2 = 0.05

-Let us suppose that the estimate of pwas positive by one and that the estimate of 1-p was positive by 3then we know:
+Let us suppose that the estimate of *p* was positive by one and that the estimate of 1-p was positive by 3then we know:

 ```r